-- 1. Maintaining program accreditation by the Texas Board of Nursing - 2.
-Preparing students for licensure and beginning nursing practice - Implementing a program that permits students to exit at either the vocational or associate degree level by achieving the Differentiated Essential Competencies of Graduates of Texas Nursing Programs - 4.
+- 3. Implementing a program that permits students to exit at either the vocational or associate degree level by achieving the Differentiated Essential Competencies of Graduates of Texas Nursing Programs - 4.
 Promoting a caring orientation in a technologically changing environment - 5.
 Advocating a comprehensive approach to client care through use of the nursing process - 6.
 Developing a curriculum that reflects advances in nursing practice, current health trends and changes in individual family and community.